BabylonJS/OldDocumentationSite/content/babylon101/babylon101/Cameras.md

 // The goal rotation of camera around local origin (centre) of target in x y plane camera.rotationOffset = 0;

-//Acceleration of camera in moving from current to goal position camera.cameraAcceleration = 0.005
+// Acceleration of camera in moving from current to goal position camera.cameraAcceleration = 0.005

-//The speed at which acceleration is halted camera.maxCameraSpeed = 10
+// The speed at which acceleration is halted camera.maxCameraSpeed = 10

 // This attaches the camera to the canvas camera.attachControl(canvas, true);

 // NOTE:: SET CAMERA TARGET AFTER THE TARGET'S CREATION AND NOTE CHANGE FROM BABYLONJS V 2.5
-//targetMesh created here
+// targetMesh created here.
 camera.target = targetMesh;   // version 2.4 and earlier
 camera.lockedTarget = targetMesh; //version 2.5 onwards
 ```